Sara-Dimovska/Quiz-App/README.md

 # Quiz-App
 Android application 1 from the book "The Big Nerd Ranch guide"

-building this app included knowledge of:
+through building this app, the book provided knowledge of:

 - activity lifecycles
 - handling listeners